kitttn/temptest/Hardware-Overview.md

 - Supervisory Controller (SVC)

 ####Application Processor (AP) Bridge

+The Toshiba AP Bridge is an ASIC custom-developed for Project Ara, with a Cortex-M3 microcontroller running at 96MHz.

+Despite being named "AP Bridge", this device is used for three use cases for Project Ara:

+1. To connect an AP without UniPro to the UniPro network, via USB (technically USB HSIC).
+2. To connect camera devices using the MIPI CSI-2 protocol to the UniPro network.
+3. To connect display devices using the MIPI DSI protocol to the UniPro network.

+When the AP Bridge is used to connect an AP to UniPro, it is called "**APBridgeA**" ("A" for "AP").
+This is sometimes shortened to "APBA".
+The APBridgeA also connects APs with MIPI CSI-2 or DSI interfaces to cameras and displays on the UniPro network.

+When the AP Bridge is used to connect a camera or display device to UniPro, it is called "**APBridgeE**" ("E" for "endpoint").
+This is sometimes shortened to "APBE".

-The Toshiba T6WT1XBG UniPro AP Bridge is a full-custom ASIC with a Cortex-M3 microcontroller running at 96MHz.
-Initial firmware is loaded to internal SRAM from an external SPIROM, or the SRAM can be loaded from JTAG for debugging scenarios.
-This device connects an AP Module to the
+Initial firmware is loaded into AP Bridge internal SRAM from an external SPI ROM, or the SRAM can be loaded from JTAG for debugging scenarios.
-UniPro network.
-It has a USB HSIC interface for the AP module, and a UniPro M-PHY interface that connects to the network switch.
-It can also act as a DSI-1 transmitter/receiver for interfacing with a MIPI DSI-compliant display, and a CSI-2 transmitter/receiver for interfacing with cameras.

 ####General Purpose (GP) Bridge

-The Toshiba T6WT2XBG UniPro GP Bridge has the same core features as the AP Bridge, but with a different set of peripherals (e.g. I2C/PWM/SDIO,etc).
-This bridge allows other modules, including the AP, to connect to the peripheral interfaces via UniPro.
+The Toshiba GP Bridge has the same core features as the AP Bridge, with a few differences:

+1. GP Bridge doesn't have CSI-2 or DSI like AP Bridge.
+2. GP Bridge has an SDIO peripheral, unlike AP Bridge.
+3. GP Bridge has fewer UniPro CPorts than AP Bridge.

+The GP Bridge allows chips using various existing protocols to connect to the UniPro network.

 ####Supervisory Controller (SVC)

+Chips from the ST Microelectronics STM32F4 series are used as the Supervisory Controller (SVC) for the current implementation of the Project Ara platform.

-The ST Micro STM32F417IG is a standard microcontroller with 192KBytes of RAM and 1MByte of flash, running at 168MHz.
-It coordinates the connection of modules and bridges to the UniPro network switch, and handles system power sequencing, module detection, etc.
+The SVC coordinates the connection of modules and bridges to the UniPro network switch, and handles system power sequencing, module detection, and various other functions.

 ###Supported AP Boards
 -   [NVIDIA Jetson TK1](https://developer.nvidia.com/jetson-tk1)